Welcome to our gallery featuring the Ljubljana House, designed by GAO Architects.

 In this space, we see a pair of red cubic ottomans beneath a built-in key rack and sun-framed mirror.
 Sleek white storage panels at right flaunt their hardware-free appearance.

-The master bedroom showcases detailed yet subtly textured wall designs and more of the elegant hardwood flooring seen throughout the home.
+The primary bedroom showcases detailed yet subtly textured wall designs and more of the elegant hardwood flooring seen throughout the home.
 The bedding consists of grey and white tones, with a splash of color added by the purple throw blanket.

 Related Homes & Galleries You May Enjoy: